 This resulted in a beautiful strain of marijuana that takes between 8 and 10 weeks to flower, with a higher yield compared to its mother Cheese, while maintaining her flavour and taste.

 And thus Big Buddha Cheese was born!
 Big Buddha after her creator, and Cheese after her mother.

-Characteristics of Big Buddha Cheese Marijuana strain
+Big Buddha Cheese Strain Information

 Looking to grow your own BBC?
 Or even just looking for info on it?
 Here’s a table you’re going to want to remember!
 We’ve tried to gather all the characteristics we could find in one place for you

 |Lineage||Cross between a Cheese and an Afghani strain|

 |Flowering period||49 to 63 days – Know to be a quick grower|

 |Types of growing||Ok with SOG, BBC is still better as a multi-branch plant with nice big buds (perfect for a ScrOG)|

 |Taste & Aroma||Spicy, Sweet and Kush-like; Highly pungent.|

 Just beautiful, this is the main strong point of this strain.